SinethembaDlova/regNumTypeScript/README.md

 ## Tech Stack

-The technology that we are using on the application its MongoDB, ExpressJS and NodeJS.
+The technology that we are using on the application its TypeScript, MongoDB, ExpressJS and NodeJS.

+- TypeScript is a superset typed JavaScript that compiles to vanilla JavaScript.
 - MongoDB is responsible for ensuring that our data its persistent.
 To learn more about MongoDB please read up at https://www.mongodb.com.
 - ExpressJS is a NodeJS framework that is responsible for routing with the middle-wares.
 To learn more about ExpressJS please read up at https://expressjs.com.
 - NodeJS is our server for the application.
 To learn more about NodeJS please read up at https://nodejs.org.